Click here to listen to a reading of this blog:

 Other deficiencies or issues are common if you also have thyroid problems.
 These can include the below, so they’re worth exploring if you still don’t feel well.

-Vitamin Deficiencies such as D, B12, Iron, Ferritin etc. can all give you similar symptoms to low thyroid function.
-It’s worth checking these especially if you are tired a lot, have hair falling out, bruise easily, get fatigued easily etc.
+Vitamin Deficiencies such as D, B12, Iron, Ferritin etc. can all give you similar symptoms to low thyroid function, so it’s worth checking these if you are tired a lot, have hair loss, bruise easily, are fatigued etc.

-Adrenal Fatigue, although not commonly recognised by many doctors yet, can cause havoc in thyroid patients, as well as millions of other people around the world, without us even realising.
+Adrenal dysfunction can also cause havoc in thyroid patients too, without us even realising.
 Symptoms include fatigue, waking up still feeling tired, not being able to cope with stress very well and craving sugary and salty foods.
-The only accurate way to test if you have adrenal fatigue is to do a 24 hour saliva cortisol test, and check your cortisol levels.
-They should read as stated here.
-A book by James Wilson walks you through how to naturally recover from adrenal problems, and is a book I recommend.
+The most accurate way to test if you have adrenal fatigue is via a 24-hour saliva cortisol test, to check cortisol levels.
+If your doctor won’t do this, you can very simply order it yourself and complete it at home.
+If your doctor won’t check your adrenals, you can very simply order testing yourself from here and here.
+They should ideally read as stated here.

-I’ve created a whole piece on Hashimoto’s here, and ways to treat it include obviously getting your thyroid levels right (TSH, T3 and T4) and for a lot of patients, cutting out gluten.
+I’ve created a whole piece on Hashimoto’s here, and ways to treat it include obviously getting your thyroid levels right (TSH, Free T3 and Free T4,Thyroid antibodies) and for a lot of patients, cutting out gluten.
 They claim it helps their fatigue.
 More ways to help your Hashi’s are listed here.

 Many patients take their thyroid meds an hour away from any food or drink, excluding water.
 The reason being to stop anything else from affecting its absorption.
-You shouldn’t really eat or drink anything for an hour either side of your thyroid meds, as well as take other medication, and you should avoid taking calcium, contraceptive pills and iron close to it in particular.
+You shouldn’t really eat or drink anything for an hour either side of your thyroid meds, as well as take other medication, and you should avoid taking calcium, magnesium, contraceptive pills and iron close to it in particular.
 Take your thyroid meds at least four hours away from these.
-Oestrogen, calcium and iron bind some of the thyroid hormones and makes them unusable.
-If you’re on NDT, many also state that taking it sub-lingually (dissolved under the tongue) has a better effect than just swallowing it.
-See here for more info from STTM.

 Eating and drinking right is key, too.
 Avoid alcohol where you can and there are certain foods to avoid or limit if you have thyroid problems.
-Many cut out gluten, or go paleo and feel the benefits.
-Avoid goitrogenic foods.
-Cut back on sugar and processed foods and make sure to give yourself a nice varied diet.
+Many cut out gluten, or go paleo, Keto or try AIP and feel the benefits.
+We’re advised to eat goitrogenic foods in moderation and cut back on sugar and processed foods, also ensuring you give yourself a nice, varied diet.
 You can’t expect your body to work wonderfully if you don’t feed it wonderfully!

 Once you’ve corrected all of the above, you should hopefully see some improvement.
-You should also consider the checklist here, which you can tick off as you check each point.
+If not, you should also consider the checklist here, which you can tick off as you check each point.

 Of course, if you have other health conditions, then they’ll need to be explored and managed properly, too.
 If you still feel ill after looking at all of the above, you may have another underlying health condition altogether, so find a doctor who will uncover this for you and medicate you properly for it.